dojot/dojot-training/README.md

 ## Tasks

-### Task 1: Start dojot's microservices for the cold-chain monitoring use case
+### Task 1: Develop an iot-agent for the water quality monitoring use case

 First of all, you need clone the docker-compose repository: